-Based on the information in Section 4.3, NIOSH assumes that AWE work at BWXT occurred during the periods from January 1, 1959 through December 31, 1959; from January 1, 1968 through December 31, 2001.
-Based on the information in Section 6.0, NIOSH has determined that it has insufficient dose reconstruction information available for the two earlier AWE periods.
-Therefore, NIOSH recommends that the class include the time periods from January 1, 1959 through December 31, 1959, and from January 1, 1968 through December 31, 1972.
+Based on the information in Section 4.3, NIOSH assumes that AWE work at BWXT occurred during the periods from January 1, 1959 through December 31, 1959; from January 1, 1968 through December 31, 1972; and from January 1, 1985 through December 31, 2001.
+Based on the information in Section 6.0, NIOSH has determined in this evaluation that it has insufficient dose reconstruction information available from the start of the later AWE period, through November 30, 1994.
+Therefore, NIOSH recommends that this class include the time period from January 1, 1985 through November 30, 1994.

-As presented in Sections 4.4 and 5.2, NIOSH has determined that workers sometimes travelled between the two BWXT sites, and NIOSH is not always able to determine an individual worker's exposure potential using the available individual monitoring or employment records.
+In its previous evaluation of SEC-00169 (NIOSH, 2010), NIOSH determined that workers sometimes travelled between the two BWXT sites, and NIOSH is not always able to determine an individual worker's exposure potential using the available individual monitoring or employment records.
 NIOSH is unable to define individual worker exposure scenarios based on specific work assignments within the two BWXT facilities.
 NIOSH therefore recommends that the class definition include all buildings and areas of BWXT's LTC and NNFD sites during the specified time periods.